Crispy, flaky, and flavorful Air Fryer Salmon is a gourmet-level meal that's ready in under 20 minutes!

 'Cause when you have a great piece of fish that's perfectly cooked, you really don't need to do a lot.
 If anything, overdoing it can be a disservice to the seafood.

 The whole "less is more" thinking takes the pressure off of us in the kitchen, too.
-Just season your fish, pop it in to cook, and you're good to go.
+Just whisk up the maple glaze, brush it over the fish, pop it in the air fryer, and you're good to go.

 I don't know about you, but I love to have standby recipes that I can count on to be simple, versatile, quick, and -- most importantly -- delicious.

 This salmon recipe is most definitely one of those recipes.
-With just salmon, dried dill, a large pinch of salt, and lemon juice, this recipe is accessible and flavorful.
+With just common pantry seasonings, maple syrup, and lemon juice, this recipe is accessible and flavorful.

 Ready in under 20 minutes and complimenting so many side dishes, this recipe is ready in a pinch and perfect with almost any side dish you throw at it.